acc-assignment-python-programming-I/sample_code/course-reference/meeting_rules.md

 - Work together to solve problems and complete tasks.
 - Support your classmates and foster a team-oriented environment.
 - **Popcorn Participation**: In this class, we will use a "popcorn" method for participation.
 This means that after one person speaks, they will call on another person to continue the discussion.
 This encourages active engagement and ensures everyone has a chance to contribute.
+- Each participant will have a change to read during the session

 ## Language
 - Please use professional and respectful language at all times.